ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 **Numba**

 Similarly as for CPUs, Numba allows users to JIT compile Python code to work on GPU as well.
-Numba supports GPUs from both Nvidia and AMD.
+Numba supports GPUs from Nvidia and will likely support AMD GPUs in the future.

 Julia
 ~~~~~